 - Alcohol dissolves easily in water.

-- Alcohol is flammable (so flammable that it can be used as a fuel).
+- Alcohol is so flammable, it can be used as a fuel.

 Alcohol can be made by three different methods:

-- Fermentation of fruit or grain mixtures (See How Beer Works for details).
+- Fermentation of fruit or grain mixtures.
 This is often followed by distillation of fermented fruit or grain mixtures (Spirits such as whiskey, rum, vodka and gin are distilled.)